claudiun/SOFTGAMES/README.md

 - `npm run build:prod`: Bundles and minifies the code for production (debug logs are disabled).
 - `npm run serve`: Runs both the watcher and a local server for development at [http://localhost:3000](http://localhost:3000).
 - `npm run test`: Runs the Jest test suite (with PIXI and Button classes mocked for headless testing).
-- `npx typedoc`: Generates HTML documentation from TypeScript and JSDoc comments into the `docs` folder.
+- `npm run docs`: Generates HTML documentation from TypeScript and JSDoc comments into the `docs` folder.

 ### Debug Logging